iemafzalhassan/portfolio-astro/src/content/post/ai-tools-for-industry.md

 To test that everything is set up correctly:

-1. Open a sample file, like the <code class="inline-code">continue_tutorial.py</code> file that comes with the Continue extension.
-2. Highlight some code and ask Continue to explain it or even refactor it for you.
-3. You should now see <strong>Mistral</strong> (the LLM) helping you with code suggestions and explanations!
+1. Open a sample.
+You should now see <strong>Mistral</strong> (the LLM) helping you with code suggestions and explanations!

 ---